 The Education team is deeply engaged with the sector and makes every effort to be aware of emerging and ongoing initiatives with the potential to advance postsecondary attainment.
 The team participates in meetings of leading higher education organizations such as the American Association of Community Colleges, the American Council on Education, the National College Access Network and the Association of American Colleges and Universities.
 It also works with almost all of the national higher education funders and many regional funders.

-The Education team does expect to invite applications for specific efforts through one or more “request for proposals” process in 2013.
+The Education team does expect to periodically invite applications for specific efforts through a “request for proposals” process.